-Contributing factors can include poor work-life balance, low job satisfaction, stress related to unresolved conflict in the workplace, lack of managerial support for personal or life issues outside work.
+Contributing factors can include poor work-life balance, low job satisfaction, stress and anxiety related to unresolved conflict in the workplace, lack of managerial support for personal or life issues outside work.

 Many people experience burnout at one time or another; however, for some, it is so severe they are unable to continue working.